 His own critically acclaimed group, Stu Brown's Twisted Toons (which performs live cartoon scores by Carl Stalling, Scott Bradley and Raymond Scott) has released two albums, which were featured in Mojo Magazines Top Ten Jazz Albums of 2009 and 2016 and in The Times Top Ten Jazz Albums of 2016.

-Other current groups and artists that he works with include: Electronic duo Herschel 36, Jill Jackson, Sugarwork, Simon Thacker's Ritmata, Mario Caribé's Boteco Trio, Niki King, Brian Molley Quartet, Glasgow Imrovisers Orchestra, Martin Kershaw’s “Hero as a Riddle”, Chick Lyall Quintet, Paul Harrison Trio, Carrie Fertig's Glass Percussion project and Drawn to Water.
+Other current groups and artists that he works with include: Electronic duo Herschel 36, Brooks Williams, Blue Rose Code, Jill Jackson, Sugarwork, Simon Thacker's Ritmata, Mario Caribé's Boteco Trio, Niki King, Brian Molley Quartet (including several trips to India to collaborate with Rajasthani folk musicians), Glasgow Imrovisers Orchestra, Martin Kershaw’s “Hero as a Riddle”, Chick Lyall Quintet, Paul Harrison Trio, Carrie Fertig's Glass Percussion project and Drawn to Water.
 He also co-runs the Jazz at The 78 weekly jazz session with Euan Burton (bass) and Tom Gibbs (piano) which has helped revitalize the jazz community in Glasgow since 2007 by bringing together established and emerging players.

 As a composer he has been commissioned to create several works, including a 2010 collaborative work with American drummer John Hollenbeck for Edinburgh Jazz Festival and a 2016 Hippfest commission to create a new live score for the 1926 German silent film, Wunder Der Schöpfung.
 This was performed by his electronic duo, Herschel 36 and went on to tour Scotland and England in 2016 to critical acclaim.
 Working as part of Toad's Caravan motion graphics studio, Stuart has also created music and sound for commercial clients include Citizen’s Theatre, Starcatchers, Kuoni Travel, Mary’s Meals, and more.